 - Factors that may have contributed to the collision

-If speeding, potential distractions, illegal driving maneuvers, drug or alcohol use, or any other driver errors contributed to the accident, they should be in your crash report.
-Obtain a copy for your records and one for your legal team as soon as it becomes available or allow your attorney to handle this process for you.
+If speeding, potential distractions, illegal driving maneuvers, drug or alcohol use, or any other driver errors contributed to the accident, it will be reflected in your crash report.
+Your attorney can use the information from this report to determine if you can sue someone personally after a truck accident.

 When you hire a lawyer to help you seek financial compensation, the sooner you call them, the longer they have to prepare your case.
-Early involvement may allow your lawyer to:
+Early involvement will allow your lawyer to:

 - Ensure you meet all applicable deadlines